apocalyptech/pystarboundmap/README.md

  - Either do the on-demand resource loading thing, or make sure that the "cancel" button on the resource-loading progress dialog does the right thing.
- - Option to lighten up the background layer (mostly for when you've got the foreground hidden)
  - Should we save the layer toggle states?

 LICENSE